saschiwy/MovieSort/README.md

 - Cleanup the code

 ## Reason for the Project
 I wanted to learn python, since I like to have a usage of a project I decided to create a software to rename file in an automatized way.
 I like the capabilities of [FileBot](https://www.filebot.net/), and decided to create something like a clone.
-However, I want to keep the sources and usage free for anyone and licenced it under GPL.
+However, I want to keep the sources and usage free for anyone and licensed it under GPL.

 ## Graphical User Interface
 T.B.D